EspressoLogicCafe/CALiveAPICreatorAdminCLI/docs/api.md

       --section_filter [filter]                                                       optional: Export Only -The section filter of the API you wish to export (name=foo&version=v1).
       -d, --directory [directory]                                                     Required for extract, the name of a directory to extract ZIP files.
       -f, --file [file]                                                               optional: for import/export/extract, the name of a file to read from/save to, if unspecified, use stdin/stdout.
-      --format [json|zip]                                                             optional: for import/export, this sets the output type of the export default: zip.
+      --format [json|zip]                                                             optional: for import/export, this sets the output type of the export default: json.
       --namecollision [fail|rename_new|replace_existing|disable_and_rename_existing]  optional: for import, determines how to handle existing API projects(default rename_new).
       --errorhandling [standard|fail_on_warning|best_efforts]                         optional: for import, sets the error level response handling (default: standard.
       --passwordstyle [skip|encrypted|plaintext]                                      optional: for export, sets the password style of exported API datasources (default: skip).